Plot time series, perhaps for multiple pollutants, grouped or in separate panels.

 Should a smooth line be applied to the data?
 The default is

-FALSE.- ci
+FALSE.- smooth_k

 If a smooth fit line is applied, then

-Number of columns to be used in the key.
-With many pollutants a single column can make to key too wide.
+Number of columns to be used in a categorical legend.
+With many categories a single column can make to key too wide.
 The user can thus choose to use several columns by setting

-Location where the scale key is to plotted.
-Can include
+Location where the legend is to be placed.
+Allowed arguments include

 This option can be used to give alternative names for the variables plotted.
 Instead of taking the column headings as names, the user can supply replacements.
 For example, if a column had the name "nox" and the user wanted a different description, then setting